brian-d-richardson/sparcc/README.md

 #### Nonparametric Models

-To use the SPARCC estimator with nonparametric nuisance models, use the `nuisance.models = "nonparametric"` option.
+To use the SPARCC estimator with nonparametric/machine learning methods to estimate the nuisance parameters, use the `nuisance.models = "nonparametric"` option.

-Under this option, the distributions of $X|Z$ and $C|Z$ are fit using a nonparametric B-spline estimator.
+Under this option, $f_{X|Z}$ and $f_{C|Z}$ are fit using a nonparametric B-spline estimator.
 Instead of supplying posited parametric distributions, specify the polynomial degree and number of spline knots using the `deg` and `m.knots` arguments.

 ``` r
 sparcc.nonpar <- sparcc(